sinaahmadi/sinaahmadi.github.io/_posts/2019-05-18-summer-datathon-in-dagstuhl.md

 ## Finally

-Although I learnt a lot of new things and obtained new experiences as a tutor in such an awesome datathon, I believe that what mattered so much to me was the new friends that I made.
+Although I learnt a lot of new things and acquired new experiences as a tutor in such an awesome datathon, what mattered more than anything else to me was the new friends that I made.
 This event let me make new friends who are also brilliant researchers.
 We spent a lot of good moments together, full of joy and happiness and fruitful discussions.
 I strongly believe that the <b>friendship</b> is the best outcome of such events.

 If you are interested in the datathon and would like to know about the next event, check out the [official website](https://datathon2019.linguistic-lod.org/){:target="_blank"}.
-All the tweets related to the datathon can be found [here](https://twitter.com/hashtag/SDLLOD19?src=hash) as well.
+All the tweets related to the datathon can be found [here](https://twitter.com/hashtag/SDLLOD19?src=hash){:target="_blank"} as well.